Kakabeka Falls: 5 Reasons to Stop on Your Next Cross Country Trip

 From a viewing platform, you can not only see the waterfalls, but also the gorge across the river.
 The Kam River has cut a gorge through the rock layers exposing the spirits and stories of 2 billion years ago.

-3. Trails and viewing decks are easily accessed
+3. Trails and viewing decks are accessible

 The Boardwalk Trail begins at the parking lot and wraps around the falls.
 It is wheelchair accessible with viewing platforms along the trail.
 The view from the pedestrian bridge is amazing.
 When you view the falls later in the season, like I did in mid-August, the water is fairly calm on top, reminding me of an infinity pool.
-I've seen photos in the Spring where the view from the pedestrian bridge shows rapidly gushing water before plunging over the falls.
+I've seen photos in the spring where the view from the pedestrian bridge shows rapidly gushing water before plunging over the falls.

 The wheelchair accessible Mountain Portage Trail at Kakabeka Falls